 - Minimum usage requirements of ServiceM8 Phone (3 months & 1000 calls) still apply before you can port your Telstra number to ServiceM8 Phone.

 Go to this article to learn how to port your phone number to ServiceM8 Phone.

 Option 2 - Use your ServiceM8 Phone number as your Caller ID

 If you don’t want to port your Telstra phone number & service to ServiceM8 Phone, you can use your existing ServiceM8 Phone number as your outbound Caller ID.
-No action is required on your part — this change will occur automatically.

 Some key points: